spacetelescope/slitlessutils/docs/glossary.rst

 		A subset of a source that has a single spectrum.
 If a source has a single dispersed region, then it is said to be a :term:`simple source`.
 Alternatively, a source that is decomposed into a many dispersed then it is a :term:`compound source`.

 	drizzle
-		A method for combining multiple images while correcting for image distortion.
+		A method for combining multiple images while correcting for image distortion and offsets/dithers.
 See the `drizzlepac <https://drizzlepac.readthedocs.io/en/latest/>`_ documentation.

 	grism
 	    A transmissive and dispersive spectral element that often has a (nearly) constant rate of dispersion.
 A grism differs from a :term:`prism` by having an additional diffractive surface on one side, which results in the constant dispersion, little spatial offset between the :term:`spectral trace` and :term:`undispersed position`, and multiple spectral orders.
 See also :term:`prism`.